hisco/helmify-kustomize/README.md

 1. **Use descriptive keys** for the parametrization (e.g., `appConfig`, `dbConfig`) to make values.yaml clear
 2. **Always set disableNameSuffixHash: true** for ConfigMaps you want to parametrize
 3. **Provide complete values** in your values.yaml since the ConfigMap data becomes fully dependent on Helm values
+4. **Take advantage of dynamic properties** - You can add new configuration keys at deployment time without modifying the Helm template
+5. **Use environment-specific values files** to maintain different configurations for different environments while using the same template

 ## Contributing